The Foundation of the Upper Midwest Emmy® Chapter can help students pay for some of their post-secondary school tuition

 Each year the Upper Midwest Emmy® Foundation awards scholarships to media students majoring in video media production or video journalism within our chapter region.

-Since 2002, the NATAS-UMW Foundation has awarded 98 scholarships worth $220,500 to regional students who want to study media production or journalism in college.
+Since 2002, The Foundation of Upper Midwest Chapter of NATAS has awarded 111 scholarships worth $239,500 to regional students who want to study media production or journalism in college.

 Sailor Schervish